EmmaBin/intern-challenge/README.md

 # Drone Bot

-This is a web application provides a frontend interface to interact with drone data using a Flask backend.
-The backend handles requests using OpenAI's API and other data processing features, the frontend allows users to query and sort the drone data.
+This web application uses React for the frontend and Python with Flask for the backend to allow users to interact with predefined drone data.
+Users can view and sort the drone data, as well as ask questions, which are handled by the OpenAI API or a fallback response if AI is not feasible.

 ## File Structure

 - **`drone-data-backend/`**: Backend directory (Python and Flask application).
-- **`src/App.js`**: Frontend directory (React application).
+- **`src/`**: Frontend directory (React application).
 - **`image_data.json`**: JSON file containing the drone data used in the application.

 ## Project feature